nhm-herpetology/genomic-disparity/README.md

 We will need to download chromosome-level genome assemblies from NCBI or other repository.

 # Step 2: Selecting landmark sequences and formatting for reference mapping
-Landmarks can be any conserved sequence that can be aligned to genomes in your dataset.
+Landmarks can be any conserved sequence that can be aligned to genomes in your dataset, but we have used ultraconserved elements (UCEs) as an example.

 # Step 3: Reference mapping of landmarks to genomes
 BWA is used to map the landmarks to different chromosomes